Meatery1/meatery-retell-callback/ENV_SETUP_SUMMARY.md

 - The `.env` file is already in `.gitignore`
 - Keep backup of your credentials separately
 - Rotate API keys periodically
+- Google Service Account provides secure, token-based authentication

 ## 💡 Final Note

-Your system is **completely ready** - it just needs the Gmail app password to start sending emails.
-Everything else from your long list is for other projects/dashboards and not needed here.
+Your system is **completely ready** - it just needs the Google Service Account credentials to start sending emails.
+The SMTP integration has been removed in favor of the more secure and reliable Google Service Account approach.